Jason Beaubien is NPR's Global Health and Development Correspondent on the Science Desk.

 Beaubien grew up in Maine, started his radio career as an intern at NPR Member Station KQED in San Francisco and worked at WBUR in Boston before joining NPR.

-Frank Langfitt is NPR's Shanghai Correspondent.
+Frank Langfitt is NPR's international correspondent based in Shanghai.
 He covers the epic story of China's economic rise and its implications at home and abroad for Morning Edition, All Things Considered, Talk of the Nation and Planet Money.
 Along with Beijing Correspondent Louisa Lim, he also covers Japan and the Koreas.

 Before moving to China, Langfitt was NPR's East Africa correspondent based in Nairobi.
 He covered Somalia's civil war from the front-lines in Mogadishu, where he learned to run fast in Kevlar.
 He interviewed cattle rustlers in South Sudan and chatted up imprisoned Somali pirates, who insisted they were just misunderstood fishermen.
 During the Arab spring, Langfitt covered the uprising and crushing of the reform movement in Bahrain.